mariascrs/mariascrs.github.io/_posts/2022-10-24-twinsmooths.md

 ## $B$-Smooth Neighbours

-In this paper, we revisit the problem of finding two consecutive $B$-smooth integers, i.e., find integers $(r, r+1)$ such that $r$, $r+1$ have no factors of size exceeding the smoothness bound $B$.
+In this paper, we revisit the problem of finding two consecutive $B$-smooth integers, i.e., find integers $(r, r+1)$ such that $r$, $r+1$ have no prime factors of size exceeding the smoothness bound $B$.
 This problem that has emerged in the context of instantiating efficient isogeny-based public key cryptosystems.
-Though initially motivated in the context of key exchange[^1], it has found applications in the search for parameters for SQISign[^2], the leading isogeny-based signature scheme (in terms of practical potential).
+Though initially motivated in the context of key exchange[^1], it has found applications in the search for parameters for SQISign[^2], the leading isogeny-based signature scheme.
 For these cryptographic applications we work over the finite field $\mathbb{F}\_{p^2}$ for some prime $p$, where we require $p^2-1$ to be as smooth as possible.
 This is bevause $p^2-1$ often corresponds to the rational torsion available that will be used for isogeny computations.
 Roughly speaking, the smaller the smoothness bound, the faster the signature scheme will be.
 If we have a pair of twin $B$-smooth integers $(r, r+1)$ and let $p = 2r+1$, then $p^2-1 = 4r(r+1)$ is $B$-smooth, as required.

-Whilst SQISign is currently the most compact post-quantum signature scheme, its signing algorithm is orders of magnitude slower than its post-quantum counterparts.
+Whilst SQISign is currently the most compact post-quantum signature scheme, its signing algorithm is orders of magnitude slower than its counterparts.
 Therefore, it is desirable to find primes $p$ with $p^2-1$ smooth as possible to increase SQISign's efficiency, which would be highly beneficial for its practicality.

 In this work, we introduce new ways of finding large twin smooths based on the Conrey-Holmstrom-McLaughlin (CHM) algorithm.
 It is a constructive algorithm which finds *almost* all twin smooth integers for a smoothness bound $B$.
-In their paper, Conrey--Holmstrom--McLaughlin runs this algorithm for $B = 200$ to find a list of 346,192 twin smooths in about 2 weeks, the largest of which were 79-bit integers.
+In their paper, Conrey--Holmstrom--McLaughlin run this algorithm for $B = 200$ to find a list of 346,192 twin smooths in about 2 weeks, the largest of which were 79-bit integers.
 We first give an optimised implementation of the CHM algorithm that allows us to run it for much larger values of $B$, thus allowing us to find larger sized twins.
-For example, with $B = 547$, our implementation output a set of 82,026,426 pairs of $B$-smooth twins, the largest of which were 122-bit integers.
+For example, with $B = 547$, our implementation outputs a set of 82,026,426 pairs of $B$-smooth twins, the largest of which were 122-bit integers.
 However, it appears infeasible to increase $B$ to the point where the twins found purely using the CHM algorithm are large enough to be used for cryptographic applications.
 Aided by the fact that SQISign does not require $p^2-1$ to be *fully* smooth, we obtain cryptographic sized primes $p$ by combining larger twins found through CHM with techniques from the literature.

 ## The CHM Algorithm